ILAsoft/TwitterStatic/README.md

 # TwitterStatic aka twitter-sync
-Python command-line script to download (or sync) and create markdown copy of tweets older than X (e.g. for static sites).
+Python command-line script to automatically download and create markdown copy of all or subset of tweets (and keep in sync going forward).
+Ideal for making a replicate on a static site.

-Note, assumes Python3 (but may be backward compatible).
+Uses combination of Twitter's own API and Nitter.net to iterate through and parse clean body of messages.

-Dependency on Twitter library - please either install this as a full package via "pip install twitter-sync" or at least the dependency https://github.com/bear/python-twitter via "pip install python-twitter").
+Available as a direct install, e.g. _pip install twitter-sync_

-Btw, keep your libraries updated (eg great for loop @ https://stackoverflow.com/questions/47071256/how-to-update-upgrade-a-package-using-pip).
+Dependency on Twitter library - if not doing a full package installation above, make sure to install the dependency https://github.com/bear/python-twitter via "pip install python-twitter".

 Once installed, use sample from https://github.com/ILAsoft/TwitterStatic/blob/master/TwitterSyncSettings.sample to create TwitterSyncSettings.ini one folder above your site's folder and then run "TwitterSync.py" from the website's folder itself.
+Feel free to add appropriate styles to your website if you want to adjust the look and feel of the "tweets".